oyvindwagner/milestone/README.md

 * The website has been tested on Chrome, Edge and Firefox on Windows 10 and Chrome and Firefox on Ubuntu (version 20.04).

 * Tested contact form under the "Contact" page.
 The form submits correctly, and returns the submitted text and correct values/name attributes on Code Institute's formdump website.

+* The HTML and CSS validator at W3 (https://validator.w3.org/) was used when testing the code.
+The only remaining errors are related to the google maps integration using iframes.
+This is explained separately under the "Notes" section in the readme.

 ### Known issues
 When the website link is shared via Facebook, and opened in Facebook's embedded browser this will load Google maps and not the website.

+## Deployment
+The code is hosted on my own personal GitHub page, the link to the repository is https://github.com/oyvindwagner/milestone

+To achieve this I created an account on GitHub, created a new repository where the code and files for the project are hosted.

+The website is deployed to the internet using GitHub pages, the link to the project is https://oyvindwagner.github.io/milestone/

+To achieve this I went to the "Settings" tab on the repository page, under the section "GitHub Pages" it is possible to publish the contents of the repository to the web.

 ## Sources
 Text content resources:
 https://www.sverigesnationalparker.se/